 What Have We Done?

 Spaceport Associates has operated as a marketing and regulatory consultancy, and source of policy and developmental initiatives since 2001, providing support to a range of clients who were involved in the planning and operations of the commercial space business, in the space tourism sector, and in developing spaceports.
-Derek Webber is now retired from active consultancy work, and so the organization has changed the primary focus of its operation to being an educational resource, although still contributing to developments in the industry via professional papers related to ongoing development of commercial space exploration, resources and eventual settlement.
+Derek Webber is now retired from active consultancy work, and so the organization the organization has changed the primary focus of its operation to being an educational resource, although still contributing to developments in the industry via professional papers related to ongoing development of commercial space exploration, resources and eventual settlement.

 Our first client was Futron Corporation, for which Derek Webber served as a dedicated program manager to deliver the $1.8M ASCENT Study of launch markets to NASA’s Marshall Space Flight Center in Huntsville, Alabama.
 The final report has become a milestone document in space market forecasting.
 Other clients have included Transformational Space Corporation (t/Space), Constellation Services International (CSI), Spaceworks Engineering Inc (SEI), Rocketplane/Kistler Inc (RpK), The Brazilian Space Agency, ASTROX Corporation, The Gerson-Lehrman Group, and Incredible Adventures.